Depeche Mode: Songs of Faith and Devotion and Wilder's departure (1991–1995)

-In 1991, Depeche Mode contribution "Death's Door" was released on the soundtrack album for the film Until the End of the World.
+In 1991, the Depeche Mode contribution "Death's Door" was released on the soundtrack album for the film Until the End of the World.
 Film director Wim Wenders had challenged musical artists to write music the way they imagined they would in the year 2000, the setting of the movie.

 The members of Depeche Mode regrouped in Madrid in February 1992.
 Gahan had become interested in the new grunge scene sweeping the US and was influenced by the likes of Jane's Addiction, Soundgarden, Alice in Chains and Nirvana.

 "There's so many sounds that are created from the voice that you wouldn't know were taken from the voice, like rhythm sounds.
 The number of times I've been sitting in the studio and said, 'I wish I could get a bass that would just go [mimics wet, thick hip-hop bass-drum sound].'
 Then I think, 'Why can't I just go [repeats noise] into a mic and sample it?'
 It's obvious; you spend all day trying to get a synthesiser to try and create this sound but you can just go [repeats noise] and you've got it.
 Then you can send it through some other device after that, and you've got something that sounds absolutely nothing like a voice, but the source was a voice. ...
 It is a very interesting process."

 — Alan Wilder on the genesis of some of the sounds on Songs of Faith and Devotion, stated to Pulse! magazine – May 1993.

 In 1993, Songs of Faith and Devotion, again with Flood producing, saw them experimenting with arrangements based as much on heavily distorted electric guitars and live drums (played by Alan Wilder, whose debut as a studio drummer had come on the Violator track "Clean") as on synthesisers.
 Live strings, uilleann pipes and female gospel vocals were other new additions to the band's sound.
 The album debuted at number one in both the UK and the US, only the sixth British act to achieve such a distinction to date.
 The first single from the album was the grunge-influenced "I Feel You".
 The gospel influences are most noticeable on the album's third single, "Condemnation".
 Interviews given by the band during this period tended to be conducted separately, unlike earlier albums, where the band was interviewed as a group.